As a landlord, you're bound to incur expenses - be it letting agent fees, cleaners or the cost of trying to find new tenants.

 The government lists a number of examples of what domestic items qualify for this new relief.
 These includes

 - Replacement fridges, washing machines etc

 - Replacement sofas

 It's worth remembering that you can only claim for a like-for-like replacement.

 If, for example, you bought a new fridge worth £600, but the cost of replacing your old fridge with a very similar one was only £400, you'd only be able to claim £400 relief.

 You can also claim for the cost of disposing items (usually electrical goods).

 How does the 'replacement of domestic items relief' work?

-You can deduct the cost of replacements domestic items from your rental income tax calculate your net profit for the year, on which you pay tax.
+You can deduct the cost of replacing domestic items from your rental income tax when calculating your net profit for the year, on which you pay tax.

 You replace a number of items in your property, ready for some new tenants.
 These include curtains for £200, a washing machine for £250 (which also costs £50 to dispose of) and a new bed for £400.